-The Agency is confident that the expressed will of the General Assembly supports the intent consistently expressed in the Initial Plan, in the early implementation of the Adjustable Block Program, and in this Revised Plan to hold community solar marketers to the highest standards of consumer protection.
-The Agency intends to update its Marketing Guidelines (and, potentially, other program documents and requirements) in light of Public Act 101-0590 and the specific issues which that legislation seeks to address.
-As described further in Section 6.13 above, the Agency proposes that a new draft of its marketing guidelines (and other documents, where necessary) be published for stakeholder feedback within 45 days of the Commission's approval of this Revised Plan and finalized within 90 days of that approval date.520
+The Agency is confident that the expressed will of the General Assembly supports the intent consistently expressed in the Agency's Plans seeking to hold community solar marketers to the highest standards of consumer protection.
+The Agency updated its Marketing Guidelines (and, other program documents and requirements) in light of Public Act 101-0590 and the specific issues which that legislation seeks to address.

 In addition, to ensure portability and transferability of subscription contracts, as required by Section 1-75(c)(1)(N) of the Act, any such contract should provide that the subscriber (i) may retain the subscription (or at least a downsized version of the subscription relative to the subscriber's new load) as long as the subscriber changes addresses for utility service within the same utility service territory, and (ii) may assign or sell the subscription to another person within the same utility service territory, without any fee owed to the subscription counterparty, subject to reasonable terms and conditions including matching the subscription size to the new subscriber's load.
 The Agency understands that the community renewable net metering tariffs for Ameren Illinois, ComEd, and MidAmerican approved by the Commission on September 27, 2017 are consistent with these principles.
-This is also consistent with guidance on this topic already published by the Program Administrator on the Program's consumer-facing website on October 3, 2019.521
+This is also consistent with guidance on this topic already published by the Program Administrator on the Program's consumer-facing website on October 3, 2019.510